Jim Thome: Chicago White Sox (2006–2009)

 Thome became Chicago's regular designated hitter in April 2006 and flourished in his first season in Chicago.
 He set the team record for most home runs in the month of April (10), overtaking Frank Thomas's previous record by one.
 He also set a major league record by scoring in each of Chicago's first 17 games.
 For the season, Thome hit 42 home runs, drove in 109 runs, and hit .288 in 143 games, though he struck out in 30% of his plate appearances, the highest percentage in the AL. On May 1, 2006, Thome returned to Cleveland to play against the Indians in his first game as a visitor at Jacobs Field, and received an unenthusiastic reception.

 On September 16, 2007, Thome joined the 500 home run club by hitting a walk-off home run against Los Angeles Angels pitcher Dustin Moseley.
 Thome became the 23rd major leaguer to reach the milestone and the third in the 2007 MLB season (the others were Frank Thomas and Alex Rodriguez), as well as the first ever to do it with a walk-off home run.
 Several family members including his father were on hand to witness the accomplishment, which occurred at a game during which the White Sox distributed free Thome bobbleheads to fans.
 Thome celebrated by pointing upward in homage to his late mother as he rounded the bases.

 On June 4, 2008, Thome hit a 464 ft home run—which at the time was the ninth-longest home run in U.S. Cellular Field history—against Kansas City Royals pitcher Luke Hochevar in a 6–4 White Sox victory.
 He hit a solo home run in the AL Central Tiebreaker game, which proved to be the difference as the White Sox defeated the Minnesota Twins, 1–0.
+Those two 2008 home runs are honored with a plaque in the center field Fan Deck at Rate Field.

-Thome's hitting remained strong during Chicago's 2009 season, as he hit .249 with 23 home runs and 74 RBI in 107 games, including his 550th career home run on June 1.
+Thome's hitting remained strong during Chicago's 2009 season, as he hit .249 with 23 home runs and 74 RBIs in 107 games, including his 550th career home run on June 1.
 On July 17, 2009, he hit a grand slam and a three-run home run for a single-game career-high seven RBIs.
 By the conclusion of the season, he had passed Reggie Jackson for 11th place on the all-time home run list with 564 home runs.